Ojochogwu866/Ankaraah/README.md

 # An-ker: African Fashion E-commerce

-An-ker is a frontend web application for an akrah store specializing in native African dresses and accessories.
+An-ker is a frontend web application for ankarah store specializing in native African dresses and accessories.
 Built with React and TypeScript, it offers a user-friendly interface for browsing and purchasing authentic African fashion items.

 ## Features